 If on the other hand, you select Upgrade This PC in the first screen, as mentioned above, and click on Next, you will see the following screen.

-Our next post takes you through a screenshot tutorials which shows how you can clean install or Upgrade to Windows 10, using Windows 10 ISO file you created here.
+Our next post takes you through a screenshot tutorial which shows how you can clean install or Upgrade to Windows 11/10, using Windows 10 ISO file you created here.